bourumir-wyngs/rs-opw-kinematics/README.md

 - For kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions this solver provides reasonable J4 and J6
   values close to the previous positions of these joints (and not arbitrary that may result in a large jerk of the real robot)
+- Jakobian, torgues and velocities
+- The robot can be equipped with the tool and placed on the base, planning for the desired location and orientation of the tool center point (TCP) rather than any part of the robot.
 - Experimental support for parameter extraction from URDF.

 The solver currently uses 64-bit floats (Rust f64), providing the positional accuracy below 1&micro;m for the two